Key Takeaways

 Pricing

 Free plan available.
 Paid plans start at around $7 per agent per month on Standard, scaling to $14 on Professional and $40 on Enterprise with annual billing.
+View Zoho Desk pricing.

-8. Hiver - Best for Gmail-native shared inbox teams
+8. Hiver - Best for Gmail-Native Shared Inbox Teams

 Hiver is a shared inbox and helpdesk solution built natively inside Gmail, allowing support and operations teams to manage customer emails collaboratively without leaving their existing email client.

 It is built for small to mid-sized B2B and professional services teams deeply committed to Google Workspace that want shared inbox collaboration without migrating to a standalone customer operations platform.
+Teams choose Hiver over Front when they want Front-like shared inbox collaboration but prefer to stay within Gmail rather than adopting an entirely separate CX platform.

 Key Features

-• Gmail-native shared inboxes.
-Turns Gmail into a collaborative helpdesk with assignments, internal notes, and conversation status tracking without leaving Google Workspace.
+- Gmail-native shared inboxes: Turns Gmail into a collaborative helpdesk with assignments, internal notes, and conversation status tracking without leaving Google Workspace.

-• Email assignment and collision detection.
-Prevents double-replies by showing in real time when a colleague is already working on a given conversation.
+- Email assignment and collision detection: Prevents double-replies by showing in real time when a colleague is already working on a given conversation.

-• Automation and SLA management.
-Rule-based automation for routing, tagging, and SLA tracking built directly into Gmail workflows without external tooling.
+- Automation and SLA management: Rule-based automation for routing, tagging, and SLA tracking built directly into Gmail workflows without external tooling.

-• AI response and summarisation features.
-Provides response suggestions, thread summarisation, and auto-categorisation within the familiar Gmail interface.
+- AI response and summarisation features: Provides response suggestions, thread summarisation, and auto-categorisation within the familiar Gmail interface.

 Why Choose Hiver Over Front?

-• Hiver stays inside Gmail, eliminating the migration overhead, platform training, and adoption friction that switching to Front requires for teams standardised on Google Workspace.
+- Hiver stays inside Gmail, eliminating the migration overhead, platform training, and adoption friction that switching to Front requires for teams standardised on Google Workspace.

-• Hiver's pricing starts at around $19 per user per month with shared inbox collaboration across multiple channels, below Front's $65 per seat Professional entry for omnichannel access.
+- Hiver's pricing starts at around $19 per user per month with shared inbox collaboration across multiple channels, below Front's $65 per seat Professional entry for omnichannel access.

 Pros

-• Zero migration friction for Gmail-based teams.
-Shared inbox collaboration works inside the existing tool without onboarding a new platform or retraining agents.
+- Zero migration friction for Gmail-based teams; shared inbox collaboration works inside the existing tool without onboarding a new platform or retraining agents.

-• Simpler and more affordable than Front for teams whose primary channel is email and who need basic workflow collaboration and assignment tracking.
+- Simpler and more affordable than Front for teams whose primary channel is email and who need basic workflow collaboration and assignment tracking.

-• Fast onboarding with minimal training overhead for teams already familiar with Gmail conventions and Google Workspace tools.
+- Fast onboarding with minimal training overhead for teams already familiar with Gmail conventions and Google Workspace tools.

 Cons

-• AI and automation depth are more limited than Front for complex cross-team workflows or multi-channel operations involving SMS, WhatsApp, and social.
+- AI and automation depth are more limited than Front for complex cross-team workflows or multi-channel operations involving SMS, WhatsApp, and social.

-• Not suited for B2B operations teams managing sophisticated escalation logic, multi-department routing, or advanced analytics across a growing customer base.
+- Not suited for B2B operations teams managing sophisticated escalation logic, multi-department routing, or advanced analytics across a growing customer base.

 Customer Review